Jiangmen: Tourism

 A significant amount of historical heritage survives from the period of mass emigration prior to World War II.
 The most significant are the fortified multi-story towers found mainly in Kaiping.
 These are known as "Gold Mountain Towers" or diaolou.
 A number of natural hotspring resorts has been developed successfully by using its wealthy natural heated ground water resources such as Gudou Hotspring Resort (古兜温泉).
 Guifeng Mountain, a mountain visited by many tourists, is the peak of Jiangmen with an elevation of 545 meters above sea level.
+Gulao water town, is a better original water town in the Pearl River Delta, known as "Venice of the East".

 The local government's economic development strategies emphasize the development of tourism and protection of the environment.

 Education

 Universities and Colleges

 Wuyi University is the only university which is founded within the city, whereby it's one of the member of Guangdong-Hong Kong-Macao University Alliance (GHMUA).
 And Guangzhou Huali College Jiangmen campus is also located in the city.

 And there are also some Vocational colleges in the city: